-Interment will be in the Rayne Cemetery Inc. in Rayne.
+Interment will be in the Rayne Cemetery Inc.in Rayne, LA.

-Surviving are daughter, Susan Trull of San Antonio; grandchild, Matthew Trull of Bakersfield, Calif.; and four nephews, David Trull, Paul Trull, Pete Trull and Josh Sills.
+Surviving are daughter; Susan Trull of San Antonio, TX; grandchild, Matthew Trull of Bakersfield, CA; four nephews, David Trull, Paul Trull, Pete Trull and Josh Sills.

-Donald was born in Kansas City, Kan., on Nov.
-24, 1927, to the late Della Donna Silkett Trull and Ernest George Trull.
+Donald was born in Kansas City, Kansas, on November 24, 1927, to the late Della Donna Silkett Trull and Ernest George Trull.
 He graduated from Wyandotte High School in Kansas City in 1945 and enlisted in the Army, from which he was honorably discharged in 1947.
-Upon his return from military service, he attended the Kansas City (Kan.)
-Junior College and the University of Kansas, where he received his Bachelor of Science degree in civil engineering in 1951.
+Upon his return from military service, he attended the Kansas City, Kansas, Junior College and the University of Kansas, where he received his Bachelor of Science Degree in Civil Engineering in 1951.

 Following graduation, Don went to work for the U.S. Bureau of Public Roads (now the Federal Highway Administration), staying with that agency for over 30 years until his retirement in late 1982.
-During his career, he served in progressively more responsible positions in Lincoln, Neb.; Kansas City, Mo.; St. Paul, Minn.; Bismarck, N.D.; Sacramento, Calif.; Washington, D.C.; and Chicago, Ill.
-Don was the recipient of several awards, including the FHWA Administrator’s Award for Superior Service, and the USDOT Secretary’s Award for Meritorious Service.
-In 1964 he was awarded a scholarship for one year’s graduate study at Stanford University, sponsored by his agency and the National Institute of Public Affairs.
-Upon completion of his studies he was awarded a master’s degree in civil engineering.
+During his career, he served in progressively more responsible positions in Lincoln, Nebraska; Kansas City, Missouri; St. Paul, Minnesota; Bismarck, North Dakota; Sacramento, California; Washington, D.C.; and Chicago, Illinois.
+Don was the recipient of several awards, including the FHWA Administrator's Award for Superior Service, and the USDOT Secretary's Award for Meritorious Service.
+In 1964 he was awarded a scholarship for one year's graduate study at Stanford University, sponsored by his agency and the National Institute of Public Affairs.
+Upon completion of his studies he was awarded a Master's Degree in Civil Engineering.